Why we use glyphosate

 This is currently done three times per year using controlled droplet application (CDA) technology to prevent spray drift and using the absolute minimum amount of product possible to achieve results.

-We are currently in the process of compiling a joint glyphosate reduction strategy, which will be published in 2022.
-This will detail our plans to reduce the use of Glyphosate, setting out several new commitments for the 2022 season.
+We continue to pursue a joint glyphosate reduction strategy, which started in 2022.
+This reduced the use of Glyphosate and set out several new commitments for the 2022 to 2025 seasons.

 As part of this reduction strategy, our Highways Maintenance Division (HMD) has already stopped using glyphosate in shrub beds, floral displays, rose beds, hedgerows and planted areas as well as stopping mowing strip spraying in highways verges.
 By the end of 2022, HMD has also committed to:

-- trialling a ‘glyphosate free’ area in Brincliffe, Sheffield, where no chemical-based weed killers will be used during 2022, whilst consulting with residents via Citizenspace to assess and review impact and feedback
+• trialling a glyphosate free area in Brincliffe, Sheffield, where no chemical-based weed killers will be used during 2022, and consulting with residents via Citizenspace to assess and review impact and feedback (this has now ended and no further glyphosate free trails are planned currently)

 Housing Services have committed to: